gj52/HugoSample/content/photo/_index.md

 +++
-title       = "Fotos"
+title       = "Photos"
-description = "Hier finden Sie alle meine Fotos"
+description = "all photos"
 +++